Think Experience - An eBook series to help give charities digital skills

 By changing the way charities approach digital products and services, we hope to help define a brighter digital landscape for charities in the future.
 By approaching projects in the ‘Think Experience’ mindset, charities will retain focus, save money and see more success when trying to create engaging and focused experiences for their audiences.
 And most importantly, they will start creating digital experiences with humans at the heart of them.

-Over the next 3 months we will be releasing further chapters - and giving charities the digital skills they need to understand how to define and create digital products that deliver on their promises.
+This five part series will give charities the digital skills they need to understand how to define and create digital products that deliver on their promises.
 It will give them the knowledge to work in better ways with their internal teams, or empower them to work with external suppliers in a more efficient and successful way.